brandonchaffee/expopulo-libre/docs/moderation-appendix.rst

 ================    ====================================================
 Name                ``challenge``

-Description         | Initailizes a challenge either for or against a response.
+Description         | Initializes a challenge either for or against a response.
 If the challenge is for a
-                    | response, the sender is indicating that the reponse satisfies the query and the bounty
+                    | response, the sender is indicating that the response satisfies the query and the bounty
                     | staked to the query should be deposited to the creator of the response.
 If the
-                    | challenge is aginst the response, the sender is indicating that this response is
+                    | challenge is against the response, the sender is indicating that this response is
                     | malicious or invalid and should therefore be blocked from retrieving disbursements.
                     | The challenge action is confirmed once the collective deposits for a challenge reach
                     | either 1/100 of the total amount staked or disbursed.
 The confirmation of a challenge
-                    | invalidates the oppsoing party until it is confirmed for affirmation.
+                    | invalidates the opposing party until it is confirmed for affirmation.

 Contract            ``Moderation.sol``